christofhapp/batflight3d/README.md

 ## Prerequisites Hardware
-For the 3D reconstruction of flying animals with 3D Animal Flight Detector time synchronized images of two cameras are needed as well as a drone flight log of a flight in front of the cameras.
+For the 3D reconstruction of flying animals with Batflight 3D, time synchronized images of two (thermal) cameras are needed as well as a drone flight log of a flight in front of the cameras.
 The points of the drone flight should be as evenly distributed in the sensed volume as possible.

 ### Cameras
 The two Cameras have to be time synchronized and each image pair needs one timestamp.
 Place the images of the fi rst camera